a34alefeliza/my-pikimoni/intro/en/dashboard/styles.md

-You may personalize the background with different colours or given pictures here.
-Also, change the dashboard text size to bigger or smaller one if you want to.
+You can personalise the appearance of the dashboard.
+This includes changing the background image and text size.